"Who Is Next in Line?'' On the Significance of Knowing the Arrival Order in Bayesian Online Settings: Maximizing the Probability of Catching the Maximum Value

-Interestingly, another recent study related to the arrival order in prophet inequality settings \cite{arsenis2021constrained} has shown that for any arrival order $\pi$, the better of $\pi$ and the reverse order of $\pi$ achieves a competitive ratio of at least the inverse of the golden ratio, namely $1/\phi \approx 0.618$.
+Besides the adversarial order, random arrival order, and free order settings that we discussed above, another recent study related to the arrival order in prophet inequality settings has shown that for any arrival order $\pi$, the better of $\pi$ and the reverse order of $\pi$ achieves a competitive ratio of at least the inverse of the golden ratio, namely $1/\phi \approx 0.618$ \citep{arsenis2021constrained}.
 To the best of our understanding, while our first main result obtains the exact same ratio, the two results are unrelated.

-While the vast majority of studies on prophet inequalities concentrated on the objective of maximizing the expected value, \cite{Gilbert1966} and \cite{EsfandiariHLM20} studied the objective of maximizing the probability of catching the maximum value. \cite{Gilbert1966} studied this problem for i.i.d. values, and devised an algorithm that achieves a competitive ratio of $0.5801$. \cite{EsfandiariHLM20} extended this study beyond i.i.d. values, and provided a single-threshold algorithm that gives a (tight) competitive ratio of $1/e$ for non-identical distributions.